gymnatics/RHOAI-Toolkit/RHOAI-3.0-HARDWARE-PROFILE-FIX.md

     kueue:
       defaultClusterQueueName: default
       defaultLocalQueueName: default
-      managementState: Removed  # ← Use "Removed", not "Managed"
+      managementState: Unmanaged  # ← Use "Unmanaged" (NOT "Removed" - that disables Kueue!)
     # ... other components
 ```